microsoft/azure-health-data-services-toolkit/samples/Quickstart/README.md

 ### Visual Studio

-1. Open the `Quickstart.sln` project inside of Visual Studio.
+1. Open the `QuickstartSample.sln` project inside of Visual Studio.
 2. Debug the custom operation inside of Visual Studio.
 3. You can now test your code locally!
 Set a breakpoint and go to `http://localhost:7256/Patient` in your browser or API testing tool.